makhlaghi/tifaa/README.md

  1. Fix any shortcommings it might have that I have not noticed so far.
  2. Add WCS information to the cropped images.
  3. Speed up the program with more efficient algorithms.
+ 4. Add parallel processing.
- 4. Use GNU autotools to make the program for easier installation.
+ 5. Use GNU autotools to make the program for easier installation.

 ----------------------------------------
 Comments and suggestions: